243 Elm St, Hanover, MA 02339, USA

 The property also features a picnic/passive recreation area.
 The adjacent former railroad bed provides a 2-mile walk along the Indian Head with several captivating views of the river.
 Walk across the bridge on Elm Street to access the Pembroke portion of Ludden’s Ford Park.
 Look for a historic marker at the center of the bridge, which was completed in 1894.

-On the historic Old Bay Path from Plymouth to Boston, Ludden’s Ford (formerly known as Luddam’s Ford) was once the easternmost foot crossing on the North River.
+Ludden’s Ford (formerly known as Luddam’s Ford) is located on the historic Old Bay Path from Plymouth to Boston.
 It was named for James Ludden, the guide who in 1632 carried Governor John Winthrop of the Massachusetts Bay Colony across the river to visit Governor William Bradford of Plymouth Colony.
 Ludden was a settler, landowner and planter in the Wessagusset Colony at Weymouth.

 1730 town records refer to “the old iron works,” which before 1740 was owned by the Josselyn family, who had trouble with the town because their dam prevented herring from swimming upstream to their spawning grounds.
 Subsequent owners of the iron works included Lemuel Dwelley, Benjamin Studley, and Lemuel Curtis.
 The company eventually was owned exclusively by the Curtis family, who continued to make anchors and do iron work in the shipyards below.
-The business increased to the extent that they couldn’t keep up with it.
-It employed 16 people and made 250 tons of anchors per year, each ranging in weight from 1000 – 10,000 lbs.
+The business employed 16 people and made 250 tons of anchors per year, each ranging in weight from 1000 – 10,000 lbs.
 A fire in 1848 burned down the first iron works.
 It was rebuilt, and it flourished during the Civil War, making anchors for the US government.
 The iron works ceased operations sometime before 1873.

 There is some confusion around the question of whether or not the anchors for the USS Constitution were forged here (the ship was launched in 1797).
 Joseph Grecco of Hanover has done extensive evidence-based research into the matter and has concluded that two of the USS Constitution’s 6 anchors were actually forged — not here — but a little farther upriver, at Barstow’s Forge, near the Hanson town line.
 (A historic sign currently marks the approximate location.)